Lokeshwar26/Image-Dehazing-using-Image-Processing-and-Machine-Learning-techniques/1.Requirements/README.md

 ---

 ## Low-Level Requirements (LLRs)
-These are specific, detailed requirements that support the implementation of high-level requirements.

 - **Data Preprocessing**:
   - Input images must be resized to 256x256 pixels for compatibility with the CNN model.